tramseyer/cell-geolocation/README.md

 ## Maintenance

-Remove default locations in the Google GLM MMAP cache database (useful when assuming that the corresponding cells are now known to the Google GLM MMAP):

-    sqlite3 glm_cells.sqlite
-    DELETE FROM cells WHERE range=4294967295;
-    VACUUM;

-Remove default locations in the OpenCellId cache database (useful when assuming that the corresponding cells are now known to the OpenCellId):
+Remove default locations in the OpenCellId cache database (useful when assuming that the corresponding cells are now known by either Google GLM MMAP or OpenCellId):

     sqlite3 uwl_cells.sqlite
     DELETE FROM cells WHERE range=4294967295;